 The Young Persons’ Plan for the Planet Program is an initiative of Questacon, Inspiring Australia, Future Earth (Australia), United Nations Information Centre (UNIC) Canberra, the Australian National University (ANU), University of New South Wales (UNSW), University of Technology, Sydney (UTS), Foundation for Young Australians and other supporting organisations to promote sustainable development in Australia and globally.

 The first pilot program was established in Australia to promote and develop the achievement of the UN Sustainable Development Goals (SDGs) and a sustainable development plan for Australia to 2030 through 20 schools across Australia by leveraging the business planning and management principles and practices developed in Plan for the Planet (Gower, 2012).

-The program framework has been developed to be scalable and for expansion internationally based on the successful outcomes of the pilot program.
+The program framework was then developed to be scalable and for expansion internationally, based on the successful outcomes of the pilot program.

 Why the Young Persons’ Plan for the Planet?

 In 2016 the United Nations launched the Sustainability Development Goals (SDGs) as the framework to achieve worldwide sustainable development.

-The Young Persons’ Plan for the Planet provides an approach that enables promotion and delivery of these SDGs throughout Australia utilizing an innovative national extracurricular schools program.
+The Young Persons’ Plan for the Planet provides an approach that enables promotion and delivery of these SDGs utilizing an innovative national and international extracurricular schools program.

 Why use the Plan for the Planet approach?